My top-5 research interests are:

 Current research projects:

-Project title: VOLCANOSTRESS - Stress field development and stress
+Project title: VOLCANOSTRESS - Stress field development and

 transfer at volcanoes